How to Navigate the SBA Loan Underwriting Process

-Loan underwriting is the process in which a lender reviews your application and determines the risk and benefits to loaning you an amount of money.
+Small business loan underwriting is the process in which a bank, loan provider, or online lender reviews your application and determines the risk and benefits to loaning you money.
 Beyond the time spent compiling your business plan and package of documents, the lender can take a minimum of 60 to 90 days to approve your application.

-Before applying, you should know that it’s not the SBA who’s supplying you with a loan; the SBA simply acts as your guarantor so that your application is much more attractive to the lender.
+When applying for an SBA loan, you should know that the SBA isn’t the entity directly supplying you with a loan.
+Instead, the SBA simply acts as your guarantor so that your business loan application is more attractive to the lender.

-To qualify, you’ll need to submit the following:
+To qualify for an SBA loan, you’ll need to submit the following:

-- Background information on the business owner(s).
+- Background information on the small business owner(s).
 This includes: resumes, personal statements, and personal credit reports.

 - Written plan stating how you will use the loan.